 - ME: Monitor and Evaluate

-COBIT framework specifics
+COBIT framework explained

 COBIT business orientation and form of operation comprises of linking business goals to IT goals, providing info metrics and maturity models for ascertaining the level of accomplishments and noting the interrelated responsibilities of business and IT process owners.
 To completely understand the scope of the mode of operation of the COBIT framework, two main parameters are provided: